buzamahmooza/AutoCRN/README.md

 # AutoCRN
-A program to input Code Registration Numbers (CRNs) as a keyboard input.
+A simple AutoHotkey script to input Code Registration Numbers (CRNs) as a keyboard input.
 Helpful for online University course registrations.

 AutoCRN 1.0
 Faris Hijazi AHK Script 11.30.2017

 Desciption:
-	This program will read a list of CRNs from a text file (should be in the same directory).
+	This program will input a list of CRNs from a text file.
+	Can be used on any browser/program.

 Setup: